hannutt/FlaskApi/README.md

 using api/db/<name>/<column> where the parameter <name> is the name of the desired database and col is the name of the desired collection.
 This will display all the database information on the screen.

-Various API calls like search or delete by id, name, etc. are also available.